-- All submissions are subject to plagiarism screening (read more on PsychOpen's Guidelines on Publication Ethics).
+- All submissions are subject to plagiarism screening (read our policy on Plagiarism Screening).

 - We encourage authors not to structure the narrative of their articles on accepting or rejecting hypotheses, but rather on discussing the quality of evidence supporting/opposing their theoretical claims (as Jerzy Neyman’s legacy that "statistics should never be used mechanically"; cf. Gigerenzer, 2004).